MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authentication-entra-id-explore.md

 - Follow the instructions on the next page to sign in with an account in the Microsoft Entra ID tenant.
 - On the consent screen, note the scopes that are being requested.
 - Note the context-sensitive button now says `Sign out` and displays your username to its left.
-- The middle of the screen now has an option to click for **ID Token Details**: click it to see some of the ID token's decoded claims.
+- Select **ID Token Details** to see some of the ID token's decoded claims.
 - You can also use the button on the top right to sign out.
-- After signing out, click the link to `ID Token Details` to observe that the app displays a `401: unauthorized` error instead of the ID token claims when the user isn't authorized.
+- After signing out, select **ID Token Details** to observe that the app displays a `401: unauthorized` error instead of the ID token claims when the user isn't authorized.

 ## Contents